CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 ### Close Session

-[Close Session][Close Session Property] can be specified to choose whether the connection to the SMTP server is closed or is kept open for use on subsequent Send Email Using Smtp Server blocks, this defaults to `false` if left blank, please see [Closing Sessions][Closing Sessions] for more information.
+[Close Session][Close Session Property] can be specified to choose whether the connection to the SMTP server is closed or is kept open for use on subsequent Send Email Using SMTP Server blocks, this defaults to `false` if left blank, please see [Closing Sessions][Closing Sessions] for more information.

 |||
 |-----------------|----------|